mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

 ## 1 Introduction

 The Mendix Cloud is a public cloud service for Mendix applications; this is the default deployment option for Mendix applications.
-You can deploy either a limited Free App or an app running on a licensed cloud node.
+You can deploy either a limited [Free App](https://www.mendix.com/evaluation-guide/evaluation-learning/getting-started/#evaluate-before) or an app running on a licensed cloud node.

 Organizations can also have their own Mendix Cloud, named [Mendix Cloud Dedicated](https://www.mendix.com/evaluation-guide/app-lifecycle/mendix-cloud-overview/#mendix-cloud-vpc).
 Mendix Cloud Dedicated works in exactly the same way as the Mendix Cloud, but runs on your own virtual private cloud and only hosts your company's apps.

-### 1.1 Free App{#free-app}
+### 1.1 Free App {#free-app}

 If you are new to the Mendix community and would like to deploy and share your own app, you can do so for free on our public cloud offering.
 The Free App environment allows any Mendix developer to create and share their applications with their users.
 Note that a Free App does not support complex or large applications.